pydoit/doit/doc/stories.rst

 `bonobo` didn't fit my needs for dependency-based processing.  `Luigi` and `airflow` are very nice, but I didn't have any particular need for distributed workflows and the heavier weight feel of these platforms.
-My favorite experience was `airflow` but it didn't have (obvious) support for reentrant processing: running a pipeline from an intermediate stage.
+My favorite experience was `airflow` but it didn't have (obvious) support for re-entrant processing: running a pipeline from an intermediate stage.

 I knew that build-system based frameworks would do exactly what I wanted and not